-Say a client generates \$5,000 in invoices each week but each invoice is only \$250 (20 invoices).
+Say a client generates \$10,000 in invoices each week but each invoice is only \$250 (40 invoices).
 Let's also say that those invoices represent sales to customers who might be best described as very small "mom and pop" operations.
 The discount charged by the factor would be higher than average for such a transaction due to the amount of additional work necessary for processing such small accounts as well as the risks.

-Conversely, if a client generates one single \$5,000 invoice per week representing a sale to a single, large, creditworthy customer, the discount would be less than average reflecting the minimal amount of work needed to process the transaction and the minimal amount of credit risk.
+Conversely, if a client generates 5 invoices of \$10,000 per week representing sales to several large, creditworthy customers, the discount would be less than average, reflecting the minimal amount of work needed to process the transaction and also the minimal amount of credit risk.